aedobbyn/postal/README.md

 ### Details

-You can optionally display other details about the zips, zones, and type of postage it applies to.
+You can optionally display other details about the zips, zones, and type of postage the zone designation applies to.

 ``` r
 fetch_zones(origin_zip = "404",